-I love subscription boxes.
+I love subscription boxes, much like many of the self-care boxes on this comprehensive list.
 It’s a little treat each month delivered right to your door.
 They make fantastic gifts and there are so many choices available so you can find something for even the really difficult to buy for.

 This is my rundown of just a few to try.
 First up are my own personal recommendations of subscription boxes that I have tried and that I love.